charmplusplus/charm/doc/ampi/manual.rst

 ..
 [4]
    http://rosecompiler.org/

 ..
-[5]
-   Currently, we assume that the interface code, which does mapping and interpolation among the boundary values of Fluids and Solids domain, is integrated with one of Fluids and Solids.

-..
 [PiP2018]
    Atsushi Hori, Min Si, Balazs Gerofi, Masamichi Takagi, Jai Dayal, Pavan Balaji, and Yutaka Ishikawa.
 2018.
 Process-in-process: techniques for